akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 *You’re the king’s son?*

-She looked at her fingers, now smudged with grey, then at him.
+She looked down at her fingers, now smudged with grey, then up at him.

 *I have charcoal on my nose.*